Sketching and Watercolor: Journal Style

 Q: Will you rerun these classes and what’s the schedule?

-A: Yes, I rerun the classes throughout the year.
-You can get the first notice of my classes by signing up for my newsletter online here.
-Q: Do I need to be on my computer a certain time of day?
+Q: Do I need to be on my computer at a certain time of day?

 A: No, the lessons will be released once a week but you can access them anytime, once they are released.
 And past lessons will be available during the course and you may post anytime during the 9 weeks the class is online)